TriAzz/ChessConquest/README.md

 - Support for all standard chess pieces plus the custom Vanguard piece
 - Strategic overworld campaign map with territory conquest
 - Multiple factions competing for control of the world
+- Faction selection screen with descriptions before starting a campaign
 - Detailed turn-by-turn battle notifications

 ## Overworld Campaign